-Two of the biggest challenges related to fistula in Guinea are inadequate facilities and difficulty in identifying patients.
-There are currently five hospitals in the country with the capability to treat fistula, however these facilities are severely limited in the number of surgeries they can perform due to insufficient training – most surgeons can only operate on simple cases of fistula – and lack of even the most basic supplies such as medication and surgical instruments.
-It is also difficult to identify patients in rural areas and convince them to seek treatment due to lack of awareness, high transport costs and the isolating social stigma attached to their condition.
+Two of the biggest challenges related to fistula care in Guinea are inadequate facilities and difficulty in identifying patients.
+There are a small number of hospitals in the country with the capability to treat fistula; however, these facilities are severely limited in the number of surgeries they can perform due to insufficient training—most surgeons can only operate on simple cases of fistula—and lack of even the most basic supplies, such as medication and surgical instruments.
+It is also difficult to identify patients in rural areas and convince them to seek treatment due to lack of awareness, high transportation costs, and the isolating social stigma attached to their condition.

 What You Help Us Do in Guinea

 - Updated facilities and equipment

 - Community outreach

 Labé Regional Hospital, Labé

 Jean Paul II Socio-Medical Center, Conakry